 Initial Bike Equipment Needs

-In addition to your bike and tires, winter biking demands specialized equipment.
-Before your first winter ride, you can expect to pay between $100 and $400 for everything you need, not including tires and studs.
+Before your first winter ride, you can expect to pay between $100 and $500 for everything you need, not including tires and studs.

 - Headlights and Taillights.
 Winter days tend to be short, particularly if you live in the northern part of the United States, so it’s likely that you’ll find yourself biking in dusky or dark conditions at some point.
 Lights are important in inclement weather too, particularly if it arises without warning.
 Buying a headlight-taillight combo is usually more cost-effective than buying separately.
 Cost: $20 to more than $100.